BigBoiCJ/SteamAutoCracker/README.md

 - If you use the compiled .exe:
   - 64 bits Windows
 - If you use the python file (source):
+  - The `requests` module.
+Install with `py -m pip install requests` or `python -m pip install requests` or `python3 -m pip install requests`
+  - The `pywin32` module (which contains win32api).
+Install with `py -m pip install pywin32` or `python -m pip install pywin32` or `python3 -m pip install pywin32`
+    - If you have any problem, please check https://pypi.org/project/pywin32/
-  - No requirement.
-I think Python 3+ is needed.
+  - I think Python 3+ is needed.

 ## Notes about DLCs
 Some DLCs in some games requires you to download additional files.\